Summary of Significant Accounting Policies

 The carrying amounts related to cash and cash equivalents, accounts receivable, income tax receivable, accounts payable and accrued liabilities approximate fair value.

 Fair Value Measurements on a Recurring Basis.
-We had no remeasurements of such assets or liabilities to fair value during either of the three or nine months ended September 30, 2021 and 2020.
+We had no material remeasurements of such assets or liabilities to fair value during the three months ended March 31, 2022 and 2021.

 Financial Assets and Liabilities.
-At both September 30, 2021 and December 31, 2020, the gross carrying amount of our outstanding debt approximates fair value.
+At March 31, 2022, the fair value of our outstanding Term Loan Facility, Secured Notes and Unsecured Notes (each of which is defined in Note 6, Debt) was approximately $272.3 million, $920.4 million and $472.0 million, respectively.
+At December 31, 2021, the fair value of our outstanding Term Loan Facility, Secured Notes and Unsecured Notes was approximately $277.0 million, $957.4 million and $494.0 million, respectively.
+The carrying amount of our outstanding Mortgage Notes and Construction Loan (each of which is defined in Note 6, Debt) at March 31, 2022 and December 31, 2021 approximates fair value.
 The fair value of our debt is based on the amount of future cash flows discounted using rates we would currently be able to realize for similar instruments of comparable maturity.
 If our long-term debt were recorded at fair value, it would be classified as Level 2 in the fair value hierarchy.
 For more information regarding our debt, see Note 6, Debt.

 The entire disclosure for all significant accounting policies of the reporting entity.